Google Ads for eCommerce: 13 Strategies to Boost Conversion 2025

 Optimize for mobile

-According to Google research, 61% of smartphone owners perform searches from their devices every single day.
-In fact, consumers are now spending over 15 hours per week researching from their smartphones.
+Did you know that 61% of smartphone owners are searching from their devices every single day?
+According to Google research, consumers are spending over 15 hours a week just researching on their phones!

 mobile ads image requirements